-Exception: Military Passengers traveling on active duty or permanent change of station orders will be exempt from the two-piece Baggage limit and will not be subject to excess, oversize, or overweight Baggage charges, provided that none of the pieces of Baggage exceeds 100 pounds in weight and 80 inches in size (outside length plus height plus width).
+Exception: Military Passengers traveling on active duty or permanent change of station orders will be exempt from the two-piece Baggage limit and will not be subject to excess, oversize, or overweight Baggage charges, provided that none of the pieces of Baggage exceeds 100 pounds in weight and 80 inches in size (L+W+H).

-Southwest Airlines' liability for lost, damaged, or delayed baggage is limited to $3,400.00 per fare-paying Customer.
+Domestic itineraries: Southwest Airlines' liability in the case of lost, damaged, or delayed baggage is limited to $3,800.00 per fare-paying Customer.

 Damaged or lost baggage must be reported, in person, within four hours of Customer's arrival at destination.

-Improperly packed and/or fragile items will be conditionally accepted and Southwest will not be responsible for any damage to items that are tagged with Conditional Acceptance.
+Improperly packed and/or fragile items will be accepted subject to limited release and Southwest will not be responsible for any damage to items that are accepted with Limited Release.

 Please see important information regarding checking assistive devices.

-When checking luggage, allow sufficient time for it to be placed on your flight.
-Luggage checked at curbside or at the ticket counter 30 minutes or less before scheduled departure will be tagged with a Late Check-In Tag.
-The following airports now require more than a 45-minute baggage checkin or the baggage will be considered Late Checked:
+When checking baggage, allow sufficient time for it to be placed on your flight.
+Baggage checked at curbside or at the ticket counter less than 45 minutes before scheduled departure will be tagged with a Late Tag.

 Although every effort will be made to get late checked baggage on your flight, in the event your baggage does not arrive with you at your destination, Southwest will not assume delivery charges to get your baggage to you.